We speak out about what we witness while providing life-saving medical care.

 Sometimes people question whether speaking out means that MSF cannot claim to be neutral.

-Dr James Orbinski, accepting the Nobel Peace Prize in 1999 said: “Silence has long been confused with neutrality, and has been presented as a necessary condition for humanitarian action.
+But as former MSF President Dr James Orbinski said while accepting the Nobel Peace Prize on behalf of MSF in 1999, “Silence has long been confused with neutrality, and has been presented as a necessary condition for humanitarian action.

 “From its beginning, MSF was created in opposition to this assumption.
 We are not sure that words can always save lives, but we know that silence can certainly kill."

 When we speak out, we do so because the wellbeing of our patients demands it.